403(b) Contribution Limits for 2025

 For 2025, the single taxpayer contribution limit for a 403(b) plan is $23,500, and $70,000 for the combined employee and employer contributions.

-Those between the ages of 60 and 63 will be eligible to contribute up to $11,250 as a super catch-up contribution starting in 2025.
+Starting this year, those between the ages of 60 and 63 are eligible to contribute up to $11,250 as a super catch-up contribution.
 This means if you are 50 to 59 or 64 and older you can contribute up to $31,000 in 2025.
 Those 60 to 63 can contribute up to $34,750 in 2025.

 Some employers also permit both younger and older workers to make catch-up contributions under the so-called 15-year service rule.
 Under this provision, if you have 15 or more years of service at the same employer, you can contribute an additional $3,000 a year if you have not maxed out your 403(b) contributions in previous years.
 The 15-year service catch-up contribution, however, has a $15,000 lifetime limit.
-But again, most K-12 school districts don't offer this 15-year service rule.
+But then, most K-12 school districts don't offer this 15-year service rule.

 What are the best investments in 403(b)s?